-- (b) The following conditions should be applicable to the tables below: - (1) multiple failures of runway/FATO lights other than indicated in Table 7 are not acceptable; - (2) deficiencies of approach and runway/FATO lights are treated separately; - (3) for CAT II and CAT III operations, a combination of deficiencies in runway/FATO lights and RVR assessment equipment are not permitted; and - (4) failures other than ILS and MLS affect RVR only and not DH.
+- (a) Only those facilities mentioned in Table 6 should be acceptable to be used to determine the effect of temporarily failed of downgraded equipment on the required RVR for CAT II/III approach operations. - (b) The following conditions should be applied to Table 6: - (1) multiple failures of runway/FATO lights other than those indicated in Table 6 are not acceptable; - (2) failures of approach and runway/FATO lights are acceptable at the same time, and the most demanding consequence should be applied; - (3) for approach operations with a DH below 200 ft, a combination of deficiencies in runway/FATO lights and RVR assessment equipment are not permitted; and - (4) failures other than ILS, GLS and MLS affect RVR only and not DH.

-Table 7: Failed or downgraded equipment - affect on landing minima
+Failed or downgraded equipment - effect on landing minima